hbc/knowledgebase/r/rshiny_server.md

 ## Shiny Structure

 When creating an app within R Shiny the first place to start is by naming your app.
 It is a good idea to name your R script `app.R` and place it within a directory that has a meaningful name.
-For example, your directory might be named `Hello_world` and within this directory you have the R script, `app.R`
+For example, your directory might be named `Hello_world` and within this directory you have the R script, `app.R`.
+This convention will be helpful later when you try to host your app online somewhere.

 Next, we need to understand the difference between the user interface (UI) and server.
 The UI is the HTML rendering of your Shiny App and is referred to as your front-end since it is what users who interact with your app will see.
 The server is where the inputs from the UI are processed and output to the UI is returned from.
 The server is oftentimes referred to as the back-end.